SrVladyslav/TelegramBotPOC/README.md

     Also no information about the userid will be included (it would be the same code like in the audio part, if were needed).

+> **_NOTE:_** I'm using Haar Cascade Algorithm included in cv2 since is pretty good for the given task, it's trading precision for time.
+If we have a good server, we can user some ML models instead here, for example, see: [insightface.ai](https://insightface.ai/).